Spring Herring Spawn & Wildlife Extravaganza

 The widely distributed Pacific herring is an essential component of the Pacific Northwest ecosystem.
 As a “keystone species” in the food chain, the herring links nutrient-rich primary producers (zooplankton) to larger predators such as fish, birds, and marine mammals.

-Between March and June, Pacific herring gather in the tens of millions along Southeast Alaska coastlines to spawn.
+Pacific herring gather in the tens of millions along Southeast Alaska coastlines between March and June to spawn.
 It is a sight to behold: silver bodies churn against the shore, and their eggs and milt lend the water a milky green hue.

-Because of its great ecological significance, the annual herring spawn is an occasion for aggregations of hungry wildlife.
+Because of its tremendous ecological significance, the annual herring spawn is an occasion for aggregations of hungry wildlife.
 Eagles gather by the thousands in trees along the shoreline, their urgent, piercing cries a constant refrain.

 2024 Spring Photo Trips

 “…being in a kayak with a 60 to humpback whale surfacing and blowing so close to me, was beyond words.
 These gentle giants blessed us with their presence.
 And when the junior whale of one pair began frolicking and breaching right in front of us, it made my millennium!!”

 “Oh, my God!
 Trip # 9 with ASA and they just keep getting better and better.
 And the whales- I think that this week I saw more whales than I have in the past 14 years combined!”

 - Cruise Guide